Generalized Anxiety Disorder and Addiction

 Treatment Options for Generalized Anxiety Disorder and Addiction

-According to the U. S. National Library of Medicine, behavioral therapies and medication treatments work well at relieving the more distressing symptoms of generalized anxiety disorder.
+According to the Institute for Quality and Efficiency in Health Care, behavioral therapies and medication treatments work well at relieving the more distressing symptoms of generalized anxiety disorder.
 The same lines of treatment can also be used to treat addiction problems.
 The severity and specifics of your condition will determine what course of treatment will work best for you.

 Treatment for generalized anxiety disorder and addiction can’t begin until drug and alcohol use stop.
 Detox programs specialize in providing the types of treatment supports you’ll need to stop substance-abusing practices.
 These programs also offer behavior-based treatment interventions that can be helpful in curbing the behaviors that fuel anxiety and drug cravings.